Raknoche/Raknoche.github.io/_posts/2016-10-10-Time-Series-Analysis.md

 Two plots, known as the autocorrelation function (ACF) and the partial autocorrelation function (PACF), are extremely useful when addressing these questions.
 An ACF plot is a bar graph of the coefficients of correlation between a time series and the lags of itself.
 If there is significant correlation between $$x_t$$ and $$x_{t-1}$$, as well as $$x_{t-1}$$ and $$x_{t-2}$$, then we should also find a correlation between $$x_t$$ and $$x_{t-2}$$.
 In this way, the correlation from lower lag terms will propagate to higher lag terms in the ACF plot.
 The PACF plot addresses this issue by plotting the partial correlation of coefficients between the time series and lags of itself, where the partial correlation between two variables is any correlation that is not explained by mutual relationships with lower order lag terms.

 If the series exhibits any long-term trends, this will produce positive autocorrelations out to a high number of lags in the ACF plot.
 An example of this, taken from [Duke University's time series tutorial](http://people.duke.edu/~rnau/411arim2.htm), is shown in [Figure 3](#Fig3).
 In this case, the series must be differenced at least one more time before the data is stationary.
 Note that it is possible to "over-difference" a time series, resulting in an overly complicated model.
-To avoid this issue, you should only apply the minimum number of difference required to produce a flat mean in the series, and  an ACF plot that decays to zero within a few lags.
+To avoid this issue, you should only apply the minimum number of differences required to produce a flat mean in the series, and  an ACF plot that decays to zero within a few lags.

 <a name="Fig3"></a>
 <center>